BabyToy/robot-demo/README.md

 Take note that the robot handler will accept only valid cardinal directions of NORTH, SOUTH, EAST and WEST.

 ## Testing
 Testing is done with jest.
-To run the test suites, run on the robot controller console:
+To run the test suites, run on the OS console:

     yarn test